 - 1 tablespoon lime juice ~ More to taste

-- 2 tablespoons cilantro ~ Chopped for garnish
+- 2 tablespoons cilantro ~ Optional, chopped for garnish

-- In a medium pan over medium heat, add all the whole spices: coriander, anise or fennel seeds, poppy seeds or cashews, cumin, cardamom, cassia, and cloves.
+- SKIP this step and the Next, if using Madras Curry Powder (See Notes below).
+In a medium pan over medium heat, add all the whole spices: coriander, anise or fennel seeds, poppy seeds or cashews, cumin, cardamom, cassia, and cloves.
 Toast for a minute or two until fragrant.
 Let cool for 5 minutes.

 - Grind spices in a spice grinder, straining out any big pieces and then run through the grinder again until all the spices are ground to a fairly fine powder.
 Discard any larger pieces that are leftover.
 Add the turmeric, chili powder, and salt.

-- While the meat is finishing up its marination time, gather your sauce ingredients, and start preparing it.
+- While the meat is marinating, gather your sauce ingredients.

 - Add lime juice starting with a tablespoon, adding more as needed.
 Taste for salt, acid (lime), and heat level from chilies.
-As with most curries, allowing the meat to rest in the sauce overnight will give you and even more flavorful dish.
+As with most curries, allowing the meat to rest in the sauce overnight will give you an even more flavorful dish.
+However, the curry is delicious now!
 Serve with a simple rice dish and/or Indian bread.